jackieju/CPP2Ruby/README.md

 Here describe some and explain how we support it.
 1. goto statement

-Althought ruby doesn't support goto, but will generate which code has same effection.
+Althought ruby doesn't support goto, but will generate code which has same effection.
 Please see https://rubygems.org/gems/goto

 2. Mulit-inheritence

-Although ruby doesn't support, but will generate code which has same functionality.
+Although ruby doesn't support it, but will generate code which has same functionality.

 If the class has more than one parent class, The translator will generate normal class for the first one, and from the 2nd parent class, it will generate a class with same name which include a ruby module withe the name "<name>_module", and the current class will include it.

 	e.g. in cpp
 	<pre>
 	class A: B, C{